 A young, handsome, clean-shaven knight with short brown hair and glittering blue eyes.
-He is dressed in the fashion of a courtier rather than a warrior, though his broadsword and dagger look to have seen plenty of use.
+He is dressed in the fashion of a courtier rather than a warrior, though his sword and dagger look to have seen plenty of use.

-Sir Guy fought well but without distinction, nor much reward, in the wars between Lothair and Otto von Ballenstedt, a rival claimant to the Duchy.
-He was soon forgotten by his victorious master as Lothair advanced to become first the King of Germany and then Holy Roman Emperor.
+Sir Guy fought well but without distinction, nor much reward, in the wars between Lothair and Otto von Ballenstedt, a rival claimant to the duchy.
+He was soon forgotten by his victorious master as Lothair advanced to become first the King of Germany and then later the Holy Roman Emperor.
 Sir Guy swiftly fell on hard times, disillusioned with his already fading glory and honour.
-He lost himself in the bawdy houses and taverns of Lüneburg and Brunswick, sinking into depravity and alcoholism as the years passed.
+He lost himself in the bawdy houses and taverns of Lüneburg and Braunschweig, sinking into depravity and alcoholism as the years passed.
 He reached the ebb of his fortune when he was forced to sell his sword, a family heirloom, just to pay for a room.
 He decided at this point that his only remaining options were either suicide or rank thuggery.

 It was here that he was found by his sire, the merchant Kuritz, who gave him a third option.
-Kuritz had declared himself Prince of Lüneburg, and had ample muscle in the swords-woman Lucretia von Hartz, but he needed another childe:- one who could navigate the pitfalls of the high nobility with grace and poise.
+Kuritz had declared himself Prince of Lüneburg, and had ample muscle in the swords-woman Lucretia von Hartz, but he needed another childe: one who could navigate the pitfalls of the high nobility with grace and poise.
 Kuritz would return Sir Guy’s sword, and give him access to the fortune and the halls of power that had always been denied him.
 All he need do was swear eternal service and become a blood-drinking monster of the night.
 Sir Guy accepted, even before Kuritz’ finished outlining the terms.

-Some ten years later, Sir Guy encountered the now nearly fully grown Jana in Brunswick.
+Successful in his sire’s eyes, Sir Guy would go on to become Kuritz’ envoy to the court of Lord Jürgen and other German Cainite magnates.
+While treating with the Prince of Braunschweig some ten years after he attacked her, Sir Guy encountered the now nearly fully grown Jana once again.
 He followed her home and, heedless of the danger, attacked the girl that so tormented his senses and memories.
 He tortured and exsanguinated her, and was in the process of watching her bleed out when Bernhard again came upon the scene.
-Bernhard soundly beat the French knight once again, humiliating d’Arles with his greater skill.
-If not for his loyal squire, Sir Guy would have been destroyed that night.
-He managed to flee once more, as von Billung rushed to the aid of his dying ward.
-Many decades later, it still brings a grin to his face to know that Jana was Embraced that night, and that she never forgave Bernhard for doing so.
+The enraged Gangrel soundly beat the French knight once again, humiliating Guy with his greater skill and If not for his loyal ghoul and squire, Thaddeus von Werl, he would have been destroyed that night.
+Instead, he managed to flee once more, as Billung rushed to the aid of his dying ward.
+Many decades later, it still brings a grin to his face to know that Jana was Embraced that night, and that she never forgave Bernhard for damning her by the act.